Lists of on-site sewage system professionals

 - Do you charge for extra visits or consultations?

-- Does the bid include the County fees?
+- Does this include County fees?

 TIP: For a repair, the installer should inspect the property, look at the soil logs, and determine cause of failure PRIOR to any proposals.

 - What is the price of the pump-out?
+What does the pump-out include?

 - If the septic tank is over 1,000 gallons, will it cost extra by the gallon?